Instructions for Authors

 It is the policy of Classical Philology not to review papers that have been published elsewhere or that are being evaluated for publication elsewhere; in addition, a paper may not be submitted elsewhere so long as it is under consideration by CP.
 CP sends out all submissions to be reviewed anonymously.
 Please observe the following guidelines when submitting a manuscript:

-- The entire text, including the notes, must be double-spaced and typed in a 12-point font.
+- The entire text must be double-spaced and typed in a 12-point font.
 There should be ample margins, and pages should be numbered.
 Notes should be formatted as footnotes; include a list of literature cited.
 The author should submit both a PDF and a doc file, or send a printed copy.

 - The author's name and affiliation should appear only on the cover letter that accompanies the submission.
 No indication of the author's identity should appear in the submission itself; references to the author's own work should take the same form as references to the work of others; acknowledgments or other remarks that could reveal the author's identity should be withheld until the paper has been accepted.